 Proactive news headlines including AuTECO Minerals, Provaris Energy, Moho Resources and Prescient Therapeutics

-- Moho Resources Ltd (ASX:MOH) has kicked off reverse circulation (RC) drilling at the Silver Swan North Project in Western Australia, investigating nickel targets generated from soil sampling and historical data.
+- Moho Resources Ltd MOH has kicked off reverse circulation (RC) drilling at the Silver Swan North Project in Western Australia, investigating nickel targets generated from soil sampling and historical data.
 Click here

-- Prescient Therapeutics Ltd (ASX:PTX) has brought in another A$2.5 million in a top-up placement to cater for strong investor demand.
+- Prescient Therapeutics Ltd PTX has brought in another A$2.5 million in a top-up placement to cater for strong investor demand.
 Click here

-- Tempest Minerals Ltd (ASX:TEM) has encountered minor sulphides and strong alternation in diamond drilling completed at Masters target within the Meleya Project in Western Australia.
+- Tempest Minerals Ltd TEM has encountered minor sulphides and strong alternation in diamond drilling completed at Masters target within the Meleya Project in Western Australia.
 Click here

-- Alligator Energy Ltd (ASX:AGE) has kicked off its maiden drill program at Nabarlek North Project within the Alligator Rivers Uranium Province (ARUP) in the Northern Territory of Australia.
+- Alligator Energy Ltd AGE has kicked off its maiden drill program at Nabarlek North Project within the Alligator Rivers Uranium Province (ARUP) in the Northern Territory of Australia.
 Click here

-- Xantippe Resources Ltd (ASX:XTC, OTC:XTCPF) has strengthened its board with the appointment of John Featherby as chairman and Carlos Arecco as a non-executive director.
+- Xantippe Resources Ltd (XTCXTCPF has strengthened its board with the appointment of John Featherby as chairman and Carlos Arecco as a non-executive director.
 Click here

-- Alchemy Resources Ltd (ASX:ALY) has raised $5.5 million in a strongly supported placement to fund drilling across its WA and NSW lithium, gold, base and battery metal projects.
+- Alchemy Resources Ltd ALY has raised $5.5 million in a strongly supported placement to fund drilling across its WA and NSW lithium, gold, base and battery metal projects.
 Click here

-- Tietto Minerals Ltd (ASX:TIE) remains on schedule to deliver the first gold pour at its fully-funded Abujar Gold Project in Côte d’Ivoire, West Africa, in the current quarter.
+- Tietto Minerals Ltd TIE remains on schedule to deliver the first gold pour at its fully-funded Abujar Gold Project in Côte d'Ivoire, West Africa, in the current quarter.
 Click here

-- RemSense Technologies Ltd (ASX:REM) has reached a new development milestone after integrating its virtualplant asset visualisation system with partner IBM’s Maximo Application Suite (MAS).
+- RemSense Technologies Ltd REM has reached a new development milestone after integrating its virtualplant asset visualisation system with partner IBM's Maximo Application Suite (MAS).
 Click here

-- Allup Silica Ltd (ASX:APS) has delivered premium, low-iron, high-grade silica during metallurgical test-work on material from its Sparkler Silica Exploration Project in WA.
+- Allup Silica Ltd APS has delivered premium, low-iron, high-grade silica during metallurgical test-work on material from its Sparkler Silica Exploration Project in WA.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has presented its pre-Investigational New Drug Application (pre-IND) for traumatic brain injury and concussion (TBI) treatment IHL-216A in a constructive meeting with the US Food and Drug Administration (FDA) which provided valuable, multidisciplinary feedback.
+- Incannex Healthcare Ltd (IHLIXHL has presented its pre-Investigational New Drug Application (pre-IND) for traumatic brain injury and concussion (TBI) treatment IHL-216A in a constructive meeting with the US Food and Drug Administration (FDA) which provided valuable, multidisciplinary feedback.
 Click here

-- Future Metals NL (ASX:FME, AIM:FME) is preparing to kick-off a diamond drilling program seeking nickel-copper-platinum group elements (PGE) sulphide accumulations at the 100%-owned Panton PGM-Nickel Project in northern Western Australia.
+- Future Metals NL FMEFME is preparing to kick-off a diamond drilling program seeking nickel-copper-platinum group elements (PGE) sulphide accumulations at the 100%-owned Panton PGM-Nickel Project in northern Western Australia.
 Click here

 About Proactive